 - The popular spots – thanks to Instagram, the Fairy Pools, the Fairy Glen (Glenbrittle) Neist Point Lighthouse and Kilt Rock (Meall Falls) are the most popular spots on Skye.
 Please do not attempt to climb down the cliff to the bottom of Meall Falls – you can’t, it is actually a long walk along the coast.

 - The east coast – in the height of summer it may feel like a conveyor belt of hire cars, the east coast of Skye will be filled with campervans and tour buses on their day out – but don’t let you put that off.
-You often have the road to yourself and the Old Man of Storr, pretty Portree harbour and the mighty Quiraing are well worth a visit.
+You often have the road to yourself and the hike to the Old Man of Storr, pretty Portree harbour and the mighty Quiraing are well worth a visit.

 - On the west coast – visit Dunvegan Castle, home of Clan MacLeod to learn not only about the history of this clan but also the role of clans today – as well as their most famous member, Dame Flora MacLeod.
 The Castle sits in a stunning location on the seafront, and the gardens are also lovely to wander around.